Economic Growth, Cycles and Policy

 The Keynesian consumption function has the form:

-We immediately notice that consumption depends only on current income.
+We immediately notice that consumption depends only on current income. is the constant consumption that would occur in any case.

-We then define the Marginal.
-Propensity of Consumption (MPC), that lies between and as:
+We then define the Marginal Propensity of Consumption (MPC), that lies between and as:

 The Life Cycle and Permanent Income Hypotheses